LieBtrau/chickenguard-2019-upgrade/docs/concept.md

 This includes logic so that only one power source is active at a time.
 No current can flow from one power source to the other.

 ### LDO 5V, low Iq
 * This is a pre-regulator for the 3V3-LDO.
-Because it's always on, it needs a low quiescent current (Iq (1µA))
+Because it's always on, it needs a low quiescent current (Iq), about 1µA.
 * The high input voltage range of this LDO protects the 3V3-LDO, which follows it.
 * The output current of this low Iq LDO is limited, so it should only power the MCU while in sleep mode.
 Once the MCU awakes, it should switch on the high-current LDO.